thexhr/isscrolls/README.md

 ## Usage

-isscrolls presents the user with a command prompt and accepts various command.
-A built-in help can be achieved by entering __help__ at isscrolls' command prompt.
+isscrolls presents the user with a command prompt and accepts various commands.
+A built-in help can be seen by entering __help__ at isscrolls' command prompt.

 **Example**